Ashutosh652/HealthPoint_Project/README.md

 This is a web app created using django for the purpose of learning django.
 Note that this webapp is synchronous i.e. django channels is not used.

 To run this on your computer:
   If you don't have any of the following packages installed, install them first.
-You can check which packages are installed by typing 'pip list' on your command line.
+You can check which packages are installed by typing ... pip list ... on your command line.

     1. Django
     2. django-crispy-forms